 In order to train the system, we used a Bayesian classifier which combines two well-known classifiers: the k-Nearest Neighbours (kNN) algorithm and the C4.5 decision tree.
-Briefly, the kNN classifier [16] consists of classifying a non-classified vector into the k most similar vectors present in the training set, while a decision tree recursively subdivides regions in feature space into different subspaces, using different thresholds in each dimension to separate the classes "as much as possible".
-In this work we used the C4.5 algorithm developed by Quinlan [17], improved by a boosting procedure.
+Briefly, the kNN classifier [18] consists of classifying a non-classified vector into the k most similar vectors presents in the training set, while a decision tree recursively subdivides regions in feature space into different subspaces, using different thresholds in each dimension to separate the classes "as much as possible".
+In this work we used the C4.5 algorithm developed by Quinlan [19], improved by a boosting procedure.

-A new case is classified according to the classic Bayes equation:
+Thus, when a new case is studied, it is classified according to the classic Bayes equation:

-In words, we consider the probability of mammogram x with set of features A(x) to belong to the class $B_i$ as the posterior problem.
+Translating this formula into words, we consider the probability of a mammogram (x), with a set of features A(x), to belong to the class B_i as the posterior problem.
 The prior is the probability of the mammogram to belong to a class before any observation of the mammogram is done.
 Here we used as the prior probability the number of cases that exists in the database for each class, divided by the total number of cases.
 The likelihood estimation is calculated by using a non-parametric estimation, which is explained in the next paragraph.
 Finally, the evidence is just a normalization factor, needed to ensure that the sum of posteriors probabilities for each class is one.
 The value of j indicates the number of BIRADS classes.

 The likelihood estimation is based on the combination of the explained classifiers.
-This is achieved following a soft-assign approach where binary (or discrete) classification results are transformed into continuous values which depict class membership.
+This is achieved following a soft-assign approach where binary (or discrete) classification results are transformed into continues values which depict class membership.
 For the kNN classifier, the membership value of a class is proportional to the number of neighbors belonging to this class.
 The membership value for each class will be the sum of the inverse Euclidean distances between neighboring patterns belonging to that class and the unclassified pattern.
 A final normalization to one between all the membership values is required.
-In the traditional C4.5 decision tree, a new pattern is classified by using the vote of the different classifiers weighted by their accuracy.
+On the other hand, in the traditional C4.5 decision tree, a new pattern is classified by using the vote of the different classifiers weighted by their accuracy.
 Thus, in order to achieve a membership for each class, instead of considering the voting criteria we take into account the result of each classifier.
 Adding all the results for the same class and normalizing all the results, the membership for each class is obtained.